 I work on your schedule and can be available for scheduled appointments most days of the week, including weekends or evenings.
+Normal business hours for phone calls and emails: almost all days during reasonable daytime hours.
 When I am on-call, I am available 24/7 for my client.
 Please allow up to three days for all other inquiries.

 For clients 37 + weeks: please call!

 I will usually travel up to 40 minutes from Catonsville for childbirth education and Doula support.

 In todays birthing culture, natural childbirth is still rarely seen; interventions and medications are standard operating practice in many hospitals.
 For parents preparing for birth, it is critical to attend a good, up-to-date class that educates you on what interventions look like and when they may be necessary.
 It is also a great time to learn comfort measures, relaxation techniques, nutrition and exercise that help you to feel ready and confident for childbirth.
 Learning about interventions, medications and alternatives while in labor is a bit late.
 So knowing what to expect and what your options are before can help you have the skills and knowledge needed to make informed decisions.

 Childbirth education is not just for first time mothers either.
 Partners, dads, experienced couples and siblings all benefit from these classes and workshops.
 Weather you want an unmedicated hospital birth, a VBAC, a home birth, an HBAC or to prepare older children, these classes are a great step towards your goals.
 We work hard to replace fear with information so you can have an empowered and amazing birth!